 What’s in the Box?

 Anker Soundcore Wakey Conclusion

-If there is one complaint, it’s that the blue LED to indicate your phone is on charge, is a little bright.
+If there is one complaint, the blue LED to indicate your phone is on charge is a little bright.
 There seems to be no way to disable the LED or reduce the intensity.
 Other than a minor LED, we feel the Soundcore Wakey is well priced and a good buy.